 Facelift in Athens

-Improving sagging facial skin, jowls, and loose neck skin by removing excess fat, tightening muscles, redraping skin.
-Most often done on men and women over 40.
+Improving sagging facial skin, crow’s feet, sagging cheeks and jowls, and loose neck skin by removing excess fat, tightening muscles then redraping skin.
+Most often performed on men and women over 40.

 Back to work: 10 to 14 days

 Bruising: 2 to 3 weeks.
 Must limit exposure to sun for several months